muzudho/nngs-docker/doc/run-nngs-docker-on-windows.md

-# Run NNGS on Docker
+# Run NNGS-docker on Windows

 ## Start